PlayFab/MpsSamples/UnrealThirdPersonMP/README.md

 - Download the [Unreal PlayfabGSDK Plugin folder](https://github.com/PlayFab/gsdk/tree/master/UnrealPlugin)
 - Download Visual Studio (the [community version is free](https://visualstudio.microsoft.com/vs/community/))
 - When running locally you must have a copy of [Local Multiplayer Agent](https://github.com/PlayFab/MpsAgent/releases)
-- A developer.playfab.com account (which you can create for free)
+- A developer.playfab.com account

+OPTIONAL:
 - Clone the [MpsSamples repository](https://github.com/PlayFab/MpsSamples)
 	- In order to use it, you need to have installed [.NET Core](https://dotnet.microsoft.com/download/dotnet-core)